View a full list of our academic programs.

 Division Dean, Stephanie Milliken

-The Humanities, Fine Arts, and Social Sciences (HFAS) Division at West Kentucky Community and Technical College offers students a variety of fully accredited general education transfer courses toward the Associate of Arts and Associate of Science degrees as well as general education requirements for any Associate of Applied Science degree.
+The Humanities, Fine Arts, Business and Social Sciences (HFBAS) Division at West Kentucky Community and Technical College offers students a variety of fully accredited general education transfer courses toward the Associate of Arts and Associate of Science degrees as well as general education requirements for any Associate of Applied Science degree.

-With an award-winning and dedicated faculty, the Humanities, Fine Arts, and Social Sciences division provides courses that transfer to four-year institutions with subjects such as English, Communications, History, Music, Theatre, Religious Studies, Philosophy, Political Science, Psychology, Sociology, and Foreign Languages.
+With an award-winning and dedicated faculty, the Humanities, Fine Arts, Business and Social Sciences division provides courses that transfer to four-year institutions with subjects such as English, Communications, History, Music, Theatre, Religious Studies, Philosophy, Political Science, Psychology, Sociology, and Foreign Languages.

 HFAS programs include: